tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

 After receiving feedback from your classmates, make fixes and improvements to your site, and post it to Banjo before midnight on Friday of week 5.

 **Submission:** Post to Banjo - be sure to test that it works in a Web browser.
 I must be able to get to it from your page when I click your name in my class list, so make sure to link to it from your main page.
 If your main page doesn't load when I click my link, or I can't immediately find a way to get to your project from that main page, you will get a 0 for the project.
 Please check when you upload it!

-emphasize content
-- put content on GitHub
-- build structure
-- then put content into it